DieuLinhThuy/Projektarbeit-I-OpenAlex/README.md

 **Dataset**: We have a dataset of 100x10 data points that can be visualized in a knowledge graph.
 **Web interface**: The final web interface is visually appealing and user-friendly, catering to the needs of students.

-Overall, we can conclude that our SMART goals were effectively met.
-We successfully developed a webpage with author information and relationships, utilized a dataset in a knowledge graph format, and created a web interface suitable for student

 <br></br>